Hoosayin/segy-parser/README.md

 # SEGY Parser

-**ukooa-parser** is a C++ console application designed to parse UKOOA text files and extract specific information for each record.
-The extracted data includes the First and Last SP (Starting Point), First and Last X coordinate, and First and Last Y coordinate.
-This information is then appended to a specified JSON file.
-The project utilizes the jsoncpp open-source library as a Git submodule for reading and writing JSON output files.
-Configuration settings for data extraction are defined in the `AppSettings.config` file.
+**segy-parser** is a C++ console application designed to parse SEGY binary files and extract specific information for each record.
+The extracted data includes the Text Header, Binary Header, and Data Traces and their samples.
+This information is then written in a Text file in ASCII format.

 ## What is SEGY?